Types of Credit

-If you wish to submit a portfolio in consideration for experiential learning credit, you must first enroll in EL206 Academic Prior Learning Portfolio, LRC100 Documenting Your Experiences for College Credit, or an approved alternative, and are strongly encouraged to take this course in your first two terms.
-Upon successful completion of EL206 Academic Prior Learning Portfolio or LRC100 Documenting Your Experiences for College Credit, you may submit a portfolio for up to 15 undergraduate traditional courses (or their module course equivalents), contingent on your particular program.
+If you wish to submit a portfolio in consideration for experiential learning credit, you must first enroll in EL206 Academic Prior Learning Portfolio, LRC100 Pathway to College Credit - Portfolio Development, or an approved alternative, and are strongly encouraged to take this course in your first two terms.
+Upon successful completion of EL206 Academic Prior Learning Portfolio or LRC100 Pathway to College Credit - Portfolio Development, you may submit a portfolio for up to 15 undergraduate traditional courses (or their module course equivalents), contingent on your particular program.

 You may only submit one experiential learning portfolio during your time at Purdue Global.